mosesoak/react-native-conductor/README.md

   handlePlayButtonPress = () => {
     // Start some tweens!
-    // In this container, this callback should just be used to run animations.
+    // In this conductor, this callback should just be used to run animations.
     // Your main component should handle whatever the onPress actually does.
   }
 }